 By clicking on the piece of shortcode, you have inserted this shortcode into the current email heading block.

 In the real email template, the shortcode will return the value that the customer fills in the custom field.
 Which is ABCF VAT in this case.

-Add shipment tracking info to emails
+Add shipment tracking fields to WooCommerce emails

 Before adding shipment tracking information to the processing order/order has been shipped emails, you have to create it in each order.